petersterling1/CMPUT404-assignment-css-hell/README.md

 Only one HTML file has images (A Tale of Two Cities)

 For Part 2, the two html files are the same except for the link to the bad/good CSS file.
+For the bad CSS, my name at the top of the file is rainbow in Chrome, but in Firefox appears black.

 Changes in Part 1
 =================